UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_18.md

     df.loc[:, ['column name']]

-For example, if we wanted the column `type` from our cereal dataframe.
+Iff we wanted the column `type` from our cereal dataframe we would do the following:

 ``` python
 df.loc[:, ['type']]